Marketing for Orthodontists: The Definitive Guide (2021)

 Metrics: Google Ads for Orthodontists

-Google Ads (previously known as Google Adwords) allow advertisers to place links to their websites at the top page of google and pay per click (PPC) from a google user.
+Google Ads (previously known as Google Adwords) allow advertisers to place links to their websites at the top of Google search results and pay every time a user clicks (Pay Per Click – or PPC).

 Google owns 84% of the search engine market.
 This means that, conservatively, 75% of people in your area will use Google to help them make a purchase decision for braces or invisalign.